 Lahti Opera Association is one of Finlands oldest regional opera companies.
 It was founded 1962 by an enthousiastic group of opera lovers, ranging from amateurs to opera professionals.
 A semi-professional company, Lahti Opera produces a full opera every 1-2 years, in close co-operation with Lahti Symphonic Orchestra (Lahti Sinfonia), Lahti City Theatre and Lahti Conservatory (Concis).
-Il Trovatore (Verdi) in 2012 was 33rd full opera produced by Lahti Opera.
+Pohjan neiti by Oskar Merikanto in 2017 was 34th full opera produced by Lahti Opera.

 Lahti Opera Chorus has sung in every Lahti opera production from 1963 to present.
 In addition it has performed various choral works (Verdi: Requiem, Orff: Carmina Burana etc.) and opera concerts with Lahti Symphony.
 Lahti Opera Chorus sings also in the Lahti Symphony recording of Sibelius: Music to the Shakespeare play The Tempest (BIS).
 The recording was awarded the international Grand Prix du Disque 1993.
 The singers of Lahti Opera Chorus have been chosen by audition and are a mix of music professionals and opera loving amateur singers.